dat-2k2/JavaLabs/README.md

 ## Lab 1
 This lab requires to write a program that helps overwrite an *existed* file with a text.
 ### Overwriting method
-The overwriting method open a file with parameter *pathName*, then overwrite text from parameter *text*.
+The overwriting method open a file named *pathName*, then overwrite it by *buffer*.
 During execution it also needs to handle the case of nonexisted file.

 The method returns 0 if succeeds, otherwise 1 if the file doesn't exist, or else -1.